-Sensible general cleaning practice includes avoiding the use of abrasive cleaners or strong chemicals (such as vinegar, nail varnish remover, solvents and bleach) on surfaces and always wiping off any water with a soft cloth rather than leaving it to stand.
+Sensible general cleaning practice includes avoiding use of an abrasive cleaner or strong chemicals (such as vinegar, nail varnish remover, solvents and bleach) on surfaces and always wiping off any water with a soft cloth rather than leaving it to stand.
 It should be noted that cabinets are not resistant to water and will swell if wet, so any spillage should be dried immediately.
 To clean your cabinets simply use a slightly damp non-abrasive cloth with a little liquid soap.